EARTHSHARE RESOURCES

 Once your initial application information has been received, EarthShare may take up to four weeks after reviewing your application to ensure that you meet all qualifications.
 This time window is subject to change depending on relevant campaign deadlines and the quality of the information provided.
 If your application has been approved, we will assist you with applying to campaigns and be a source of support every step of the way.

-If you are interested in applying to one or more campaigns within the 2023-2024 campaign season, beginning in Fall 2023, EarthShare offers services to help you from beginning to end.
+If you are interested in applying to one or more campaigns, EarthShare offers services to help you from beginning to end.
 Reach out to our team at nonprofits@earthshare.org to discuss your options and get started!

 If you are an environmental 501(c)(3) you can also get involved with EarthShare at any time by applying to become a Nonprofit Partner so that you may participate on our new Giving and Engagement Platform.
 Contact nonprofits@earthshare.org to apply to join the network.